pengwy3697/CS445/README.md

 # Assignments
 * Assignment 1: Social Client using Bag implementation
   * Given the interfaces develop a Bag implementation of a Social Media Client
+* Assignment 2: Calculator using a Stack
+  * Use a stack to calculate math operations (using infix)